vitorpamplona/ble-tracker-server/README.md

-# Bluetooth LE Contact Tracing Tracker Server Storage
+# Basic Bluetooth LE Contact Tracing Tracker Server

-Ultra-simple Ruby server to receive and save bluetooth contact information on PostgreSQL.
+Ultra-simple Ruby server to receive and save bluetooth contact information on PostgreSQL on an internal network (no user token)

 ## Install